Johann150/cni/README.md

 # CNI

-This will be a parser for the [CNI configuration format](https://github.com/libuconf/cni/).
+This is a parser library for the [CNI configuration format](https://github.com/libuconf/cni/).

 ## Reference Compliance
 `core`: 32/32
 `ini`: fully compliant
-`ext`: tabulation
+`ext`: tabulation, flexspace